Traditional Mortgage Loan Products:

 Jumbo and Super Jumbo loan programs are also considered conventional loans, but offer financing for loan amounts that are greater than the standard limits.

 Reserved for those 62 years of age or older, a Reverse Mortgage allows homeowners to convert part of their home’s equity into cash without having to sell their home or pay additional monthly bills.
 This type of mortgage loan program is intended to help those on a fixed-income stay in their home.
 Borrowers must live in the home as their primary residence, pay property taxes, homeowner’s insurance, HOA Association dues (if applicable) and maintain the home according to FHA requirements, otherwise, the loan becomes due and payable.

 A United States Department of Agriculture (USDA) home loan is a zero-down payment, lower interest rate mortgage, for eligible rural and suburban properties.4 Issued through the USDA loan program, USDA financing is designed to improve the economy and quality of life in rural America.

 Second Homes or Investment Properties

 For those who qualify, Homebridge offers a range of home loan options for second homes or investment properties.
-Though people may use these terms interchangeably, second homes and investment properties are not the same and each have distinct lending requirements and guidelines.
+Though people may use these terms interchangeably, second homes and investment properties are not the same and each has distinct lending requirements and guidelines.
 Learn more about second homes and investment properties.

 Niche Mortgage Loan Products: